FedeDP/libmodule/docs/index.md

-# Home for Libmodule Documentation
+# Home of Libmodule Documentation

 Libmodule offers a small and simple C implementation of an actor library that aims to let developers easily create modular C projects in a way which is both simple and elegant.